-Because grapefruit seed extract kills candida, GSE can be used to effectively treat athlete’s foot.
+Because grapefruit seed extract use kills candida, GSE can be used to effectively treat athlete’s foot.
 To treat athlete’s foot with grapefruit seed extract, apply a topical solution of GSO to the affected areas up to three times daily.

-More Grapefruit Seed Extract Benefits
+More Grapefruit Seed Extract Use Benefits

-The damage that is caused by oxidative damage has been linked to several different chronic illnesses, including diabetes and heart disease.
+Oxidative damage has been linked to several different chronic illnesses, including diabetes and heart disease.
 Grapefruit extract’s powerful antioxidant properties can help protect your body from free radical oxidative damage.